 Deferred tax assets may be reduced by a valuation allowance if, based on all available evidence, it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 Management judgment is required in determining the period in which a reversal of a valuation allowance should occur.
 We are required to consider all available evidence, both positive and negative, such as historical levels of income and future forecasts of taxable income among other items, in determining whether a full or partial release of its valuation allowance is required.
+During the year ended December 31, 2022, in part because in the current year we achieved three years of cumulative pretax income, which is a positive indication of the Company's ability to generate sufficient future taxable income, we determined that there was sufficient positive evidence to conclude that it is more likely than not that additional deferred taxes are realizable and, therefore, released the valuation allowance accordingly.
 Our accounting for deferred tax consequences represents the best estimate of those future events.
 We present deferred income taxes on the Consolidated Balance Sheet on a jurisdictional basis as either a net noncurrent asset or liability.

 We record liabilities for uncertain tax positions based on a two-step approach.
 The first step is recognition, where we evaluate whether an individual tax position has a likelihood of greater than 50% of being sustained upon examination based solely on the technical merits of the position, including resolution of any related appeals or litigation processes.
 For tax positions that are currently estimated to have less than a 50% likelihood of being sustained, no tax benefit is recorded.
 For tax positions that have met the recognition threshold in the first step, we perform the second step of the approach of measuring the benefit (expense) to be recorded.
 The actual benefits (expense) ultimately realized may differ from our estimates.
 In future periods, changes in facts, circumstances, and new information may require us to change the recognition and measurement estimates with regard to individual tax positions.
 Changes in recognition and measurement estimates are recorded in the statement of income and balance sheet in the period in which such changes occur.
-As of December 31, 2020, and 2019, we did not have any liabilities for unrecognized tax positions.
+As of December 31, 2022, we did not have any liabilities for unrecognized tax positions.
 As it relates to any interest and penalties associated with any uncertain tax positions, our position is to include those interest and penalties as a component of income tax expense.